sibyphilips/ens_orth_transcript_downloader/README.md

 # 2. Align the downloaded sequences and Trim them

-The script ```python3 2_6_align_and_trim.py```, is prepared to align the already downloaded sequences using MAFFT [^1] and then trim the sequences considering them as codons.
+The script ```python3 2_6_align_and_trim.py```, is prepared to align the already downloaded sequences using MAFFT [^2] and then trim the sequences, using GBlocks [^3] considering them as codons.
 With the "relaxed" parameters of having half of the sequences with gaps or ambiguities.
 This same script is used in step 6 as well.

 # 3. Finding Homologs of the downloaded "genes" from our transcriptomes